truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 * [SSH service]({{< relref "SSHServiceSCALE.md" >}})

-  Set up this service to allow SSH login for administration users (admin, or if also enabled, the root user).
+  Set up this service to allow SSH login for administration users (admin or, if also enabled, the root user).
 Configure this on all SCALE systems.

 * SMART service and set up SMART tests